aryamtos/spotify-subset/README.md

 - region: the Brazilian region
 - info: whether the audio contains only the capital city or municipalities and the capital city.

-### Original File
+<h3>Identifiers</h3>

-The original file "original_files_ogg_spotify_dataset" contains general information about the audio files.
+The file "ids_spotifyA.csv" contains general information about the audio files.

 - filename - the name of the original file
 - duration - the audio duration